 Diabetes Transition Group

-This group is designed specifically for young people in the Paediatric Diabetes Transition Service.
+This group is designed specifically for young people in the Paediatric Diabetes Transition Service, as they approach the time when they will move to the Adult Diabetes Service and are becoming more independent in managing their condition.
 The group is often joined by guest speakers.

 What people say about this group:

 “I learnt that diabetes is a relatable condition and that I can compare my experiences with others.”